Braided finite automata and representation theory: Non-deterministic automata: probabilistic and quantum finite automata

 Non-deterministic finite automata might include actions, labeled by a letter of the alphabet, that lead to different states simultaneously (see e.g. Figure 1).
 Every deterministic finite automaton is just a special case of non-deterministic finite automata.
 Non-deterministic automata were introduced by Rabin and Scott \cite{RabinScott}, who showed their equivalence to deterministic automata.
 Recall, two automata are said to be equivalent if they accept the same language.

 \begin{exa} Consider the two state non-deterministic automaton, where $Q = \big \{q_1, q_2\big \}$ and $\Sigma = \big \{a,b \big \},$ and the associated transition matrices given as

-and chose $q_1$ as the start state.
-The corresponding graph for the non-deterministic automaton is shown in Figure 3 (from now on we do not indicate accepting states in the automaton graph).
+and choose $q_1$ as the start state.
+The corresponding graph for the non-deterministic automaton is shown in Figure 4 (from now on we do not indicate accepting states in the automaton graph).

 Notice that edges between states are labeled by the letter of the alphabet labeling the transition, and by the matrix element $(M_a)_{j,i}$ that corresponds to the transition from $q_i$ to $q_j$.
 In the non-deterministic automaton, contrary to the combinatorial automaton, some of the elements (or maybe all) $(M_a)_{j,i} \neq 1, 0.$ \end{exa}